Loading...

 I'd like you to read through those and put the stages in the right order that you'd be able to measure the top speed of a sprinter.

-I can tell you, four of those aren't actually needed.
+I can tell you four of those aren't actually needed.

-So I'd like you to pause the video, put those stages in order, and then restart when you're ready.
+So I'd like you to pause the video, put those stages in order and then restart when you're ready.

-First of all, I'd use a tape measure, and I'd use that to measure our distance.
+First of all, I'd use a tape measure and I'd use that to measure our distance.

 And then I'd calculate their speed by dividing the distance by the time.

-So what I'd like to do is to repeat that to get an average time, and then I could use that to get my calculation a bit more accurate.
+So what I'd like to do is to repeat that to get an average time and then I could use that to get my calculation a bit more accurate.

-And I shouldn't need to count down to the start because they're getting a run up.
+I wouldn't need to put the sprinter at the start line, that wouldn't allow them to get to their top speed and I shouldn't need to count down to the start because they're getting a run up.

-I can watch them approach the start line, so I don't need a countdown.
+I can watch them approach the start line.

-And I don't need a metre rule; a tape measure would be much better.
+A tape measure would be much better.

-Okay, we've reached the final part of the lesson now, and this is all about spotting and reducing timing errors during experiments.
+Okay, we've reached the final part of the lesson now and this is all about spotting and reducing timing errors during experiments.

-So I carried out an experiment where I rolled a trolley down a ramp, and three students observed that and tried to measure how long it took the trolley to pass between the start and the finish line.
+So I carried out an experiment where I rolled the trolley down a ramp and three students observed that and tried to measure how long it took the trolley to pass between the start and the finish line, but they all got different results.

-Issy says it took 3.
+Issy said it took 3.

 24 seconds for the trolley to roll down.